 How To Plant Sago Palm Seeds

-Sow ripe sago palm seeds in a shallow flat or pot with a soil mixture containing lots of sand.
+Sow ripe seeds in a shallow flat or pot with a soil mixture containing lots of sand.

 Keep temperatures in the high 70’s.
-Months can pass before tiny shoots begin to show, and another 3-6 months or more before seedlings can be moved or repotted.
+Months can pass before tiny shoots begin to show on new plants, and another 3-6 months or more before seedlings can be moved or repotted.

 Side Shoots Sago Bulbs or Pups

 Old mature plants sometimes develop bulbs or side shoots on the stem.
-These bulbs can be cut off and rooted.
+These bulbs can be cut off the parent plant and rooted.
 Remove leaves from the side shoots as they pull lots of moisture.